-- Information about the authorizing entity who has approved the issuance of a credential. - Current status of the background investigation, including the results of the investigation once completed. - The evidence of authorization if the credential is issued under a pseudonym. - Any data or any subsequent changes in the data about the cardholder.
-If the changed data is the cardholder's name, then the issuer SHOULD include the evidence of a formal name change. - 671 The biometric data records in the PIV enrollment records SHALL be valid for a - 672 maximum of 12 years.
-In order to mitigate aging effects and thereby maintain operational - readiness of a cardholder's PIV Card, agencies MAY require biometric enrollment more frequently than 12 years. - PIV enrollment records contain Personally Identifiable Information (PII).
-PII SHALL be protected in a manner that protects the individual's privacy and maintains the integrity of the records both in transit and at rest. - 678 To facilitate interoperability between PIV issuers, systems may import and export 679 enrollment records in the manner and representation described in [SP 800-156]. - 680 PIV enrollment records can be applied in several situations, including the following:
+- Unique identifiers issued to the individual, such as the Federal Agency Smart Credential Number (FASC-N), the cardholder Universally Unique Identifier (UUID), and the card UUID.
+The record MAY contain historical unique identifiers. - Information about the authorizing entity that has approved the issuance of a credential. - Current status of the background investigation, including the results of the investigation once completed. - The evidence of authorization if the credential is issued under a pseudonym. - Any data about the cardholder, including subsequent changes in the data (e.g., cardholder name changes per Section 2.9.1.1).

+The biometric data records in the PIV enrollment records SHALL be valid for a maximum of 12 years.
+In order to mitigate aging effects and thereby maintain operational readiness of a cardholder's PIV Card, agencies MAY require biometric enrollment more frequently than 12 years.

+PIV enrollment records contain Personally Identifiable Information (PII).
+PII SHALL be protected in a manner that protects the individual's privacy and maintains the integrity of the records both in transit and at rest.

+PIV enrollment records can be applied in several situations, including the following:

-681 Extended enrollment
+Extended enrollment

-- A PIV applicant enrolls a full set of fingerprints for background investigations at one place and time and two fingerprints for the PIV Card at another place and time.
-The - enrollment record would contain identifiers and two enrollment data records: one with - the full set of fingerprint images collected for background investigations and one with - two fingerprint templates collected for the PIV Card.
-The two fingerprint templates - would be compared to the corresponding fingers in the ten-fingerprint data set in the PIV enrollment record. - 689 Reissuance - 690 A PIV cardholder loses their card.
-Since the card issuer has biometric data records - 691 from enrollment, the cardholder can perform a biometric comparison against - the biometric data stored in the PIV enrollment record.
-The card issuer NEED - 693 NOT repeat the identity proofing and registration process on a positive biometric - verification decision.
-Instead, the card issuer revokes the lost card and proceeds to - issue a new card as described in Section 2.9.1.
+A PIV applicant enrolls a full set of fingerprints for background investigations at one place and time and two fingerprints for the PIV Card at another place and time.
+The enrollment record would contain identifiers and two enrollment data records: one with the full set of fingerprint images collected for background investigations and one with two fingerprint templates collected for the PIV Card.
+The two fingerprint templates would be compared to the corresponding fingers in the ten-fingerprint data set in the PIV enrollment record.

+Reissuance of lost card

+Since the card issuer has biometric data records from enrollment, the cardholder can perform a biometric comparison against the biometric data stored in the PIV enrollment record.
+The card issuer NEED NOT repeat the identity proofing and registration process on a positive biometric verification decision.
+Instead, the card issuer revokes the lost card and proceeds to issue a new card as described in Section 2.9.1.

-696 Interagency transfer
+Interagency transfer

-- 697 A federal employee is transferred from one agency to another.
-When the employee - leaves the old agency, they surrender their PIV Card and it is destroyed.
-When the - employee arrives at the new agency and is processed in, the card issuer in the new agency requests and receives the employee's PIV enrollment record from the card issuer in the old agency.
-The employee performs a biometric comparison against the biometric data stored in this record, and the interaction proceeds as described in
+A federal employee is transferred from one agency to another.
+When the employee leaves the old agency, they surrender their PIV Card and it is destroyed.
+When the employee arrives at the new agency and is processed in, the card issuer in the new agency requests and receives the employee's PIV enrollment record from the card issuer in the old agency in a secure manner.
+The employee performs a biometric comparison against the biometric data stored in this record, and the interaction proceeds as described in Section 2.8.2.

-703 Section 2.8.2.